Skip to main content

 Report potential violations

-Despite our best efforts, we realize that violations of this Code of Conduct may occur.
+Despite our best efforts, we realize violations of this Code of Conduct may occur.
 We encourage and expect all employees, regardless of level, to recognize and report possible violations.
-Disciplinary actions for proven violations of this Code, or for retaliation against anyone who reports possible violations, will be determined on a case-by-case basis and may include termination of employment.
-You may report violations or concerns to your immediate supervisor, to any member of Skylight’s executive team, or to [email protected].
+Disciplinary actions for proven violations of this Code — or for retaliation against anyone who reports possible violations — will be determined on a case-by-case basis and may include termination of employment.
+You may report violations or concerns to your immediate supervisor, any Skylight executive, or [email protected].

 Credits